gyrospectre/squyre/README.md

 Woot.
 Enjoy all that sweet, sweet extra time back in your day.

 ## Warnings
-- Consider OpSec, some of your indicators may be sensitive, and you may not want them sent to the public service used by Squyre.
-Don't send things like this to it.
+- Consider OpSec; some of your indicators may be sensitive, and you may not want them sent to the public services used by Squyre.
+Don't send sensitive things to Squyre if this worries you!
 - This is not yet in Production use.
 It's been tested pretty extensively in a test environment, but probably still has plenty of bugs.
 - This is my first foray into Go.
 I'm still learning, the code is not awesome.
 If you are a Go expert, I would love your feedback on how I can do better!

 ## Suggested Deployment Patterns
-There are a couple of ways you can deploy, either directing between your alert source and ticketing system (pattern 1), or using an incident management platform like OpsGenie (pattern 2).
+There are a couple of ways you can deploy, either directly between your alert source and ticketing system (pattern 1), or using an incident management platform like OpsGenie (pattern 2).

 ![diagram](https://github.com/gyrospectre/squyre/raw/main/diagram.png)

 Pattern 1 is the out of the box configuration as it's the most generic.
 If you are using Splunk and Jira, but don't already have something in place to create tickets automatically when alerts fire, then this is for you.

-Pattern 2 however, is a more scalable pattern.
+Pattern 2 however, is more scalable.
 If you are already using Opsgenie in your alert pipeline, this is a better option.
 This allows you to add as many alert sources as you like, without having to change anything on the Squyre side.

 ## Getting Started - Pattern 1: Splunk to Jira Deployment